Understand crypto

 +

 A wallet is the tool that gives you access to your assets on blockchain.
 It lets you receive, send and sign transactions.
+The main thing is still to confirm exact compatibility inside the app at activation time.

 What is a seed phrase?